RICHARD A. LONG

 Long began his career in academia teaching English at West Virginia State College and Morgan State College.
 While completing his doctoral work, he also worked as a lecturer at the University of Poitiers.
 Upon returning to the United States, he taught English and French for the Hampton Institute and directed its College Museum.
-In addition, he has worked as a visiting lecturer to universities in West, Central and South Africa, and India.
+In addition, he worked as a visiting lecturer to universities in West, Central and South Africa, and India.

 He founded the Triennial Symposium on African Art, Atlanta University’s Annual Conference at the Center for African and African American Studies, and the New World Festivals of the African Diaspora.
-He was a U.S. committee member at the Second World Black and African Festival of Arts and Culture in Lagos, Nigeria, from 1971 to 1977 and has acted as a consultant for both the National Endowment for the Arts and the National Endowment for the Humanities.
+He was a U.S. committee member at the Second World Black and African Festival of Arts and Culture in Lagos, Nigeria, from 1971 to 1977 and acted as a consultant for both the National Endowment for the Arts and the National Endowment for the Humanities.

 He lectured widely on a variety of topics and served as a consultant to many cultural organizations and institutions.